What’s the difference between semi-permanent and permanent hair dye?

 What are semi-permanent hair dyes?

 They don’t interact with your natural pigments.
-And since the molecules are small, they eventually wave goodbye and leave your hair after several shampoos, fading until your hair goes back to how it was before treatment.
+And since the molecules are small, they eventually wash out and fade until your hair goes back to how it was before treatment.

 How long does semi-permanent hair dye last?